dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 ## User as a Product, Advertiser/Recruiter as Customer

 On LinkedIn, you are the product.
 This would not be so bad in and of itself, if it provided enough positive value to the user.
 However, it dramatically reduces the usefulness of the platform for the users themselves in a few key ways.
+This is the main

 ### Broken Way of Relating to Others